Mawrak/LoadAnyLevel/README.md

 ### Version 3.1 and above

+### <span style="color: red"> Please make sure to use a clean save file when using this mod.
+This mod can and will break existing save files.</span>

 1. Download the mod from https://github.com/droyti/LoadAnyLevel/releases.

 2. Use the [Telltale Mod Launcher](https://github.com/Telltale-Modding-Group/TelltaleModLauncher) to install the mod automagically!